 Let’s think about how, for example, the bank can make money lending out mortgage money.
-Today, the going rate on a Canadian mortgage is roughly 2.0% to 2.5%.
+Today, the going rate on a Canadian mortgage is under 2.0%.

 The bank illustrated above has $1000 million dollars of interest-earning assets and yet its share owners have only invested $70 million dollars of equity capital.
 This bank is not primary lending out its own share owners’ money.
 Instead, it is primarily loaning out its depositors’ money as well as a small mount of money it raised by issuing bonds and by issuing preferred shares.
 In the example here, the bank has leveraged the investment of its common share owners by 1000 / 70 or 14.3 times.

-A key fact that allows banks to make high returns while lending mortgage money at just 2.5% is the fact that they currently pay little or nothing on most deposits.
+A key fact that allows banks to make high returns while lending mortgage money at just 2.0% or even less is the fact that they currently pay little or nothing on much of their deposits.
 In addition, most of their mortgage lending results in zero loan losses because most mortgages are insured against default by a government mortgage default insurance company or program.
 And, the customer and not the bank pays the insurance premium through an upfront fee added to the mortgage amount.

 Banks are able to attract deposit money while paying little or no interest on the deposits for reasons that include the fact that every adult and every corporation requires one or more bank accounts.
 The great majority of economic activity by consumers takes place by transferring money from a consumer’s bank account to the bank account of some corporation or other.
 Much of this occurs electronically.
 Banks can attract deposits at low rates because it is convenient end even necessary for consumers and businesses to hold money in bank accounts.
 It’s also safe since most bank deposits are insured against bank failures by a government Deposit Insurance Corporation.

-It’s easy to see that if you can take in money that is not your own at 0% and lend it out at 2.5%, then a lot of money can be made.
-The difference between the lending rate and the amount paid on deposits is known as the “spread” or Net Interest Margin (NIM) and in this case it is 2.5% minus 0%, or 2.5%.
-In this scenario, the bank’s gross profit would be limited only by its ability to attract and keep deposits and to find customers willing to borrow money.
+It’s easy to see that if you can take in money that is not your own at 0% and lend it out at even just 2.0%, then a lot of money can be made.
+The difference between the lending rate and the amount paid on deposits is known as the “spread” or Net Interest Margin (NIM) and in this case it is 2.0% minus 0%, or 2.0%.
+In this scenario, the bank’s gross profit would be limited mostly by its ability to attract and keep deposits and to find credit-worthy customers willing to borrow money.

-In this government-insured mortgage lending business the bank’s management might be tempted, if allowed, to leverage even more than the 14.3 times mentioned just above.
-In fact, bank regulations allow very high, perhaps even unlimited leverage, on government-insured mortgage loans.
+In this government-insured mortgage lending business the bank’s leverage is more than the 14.3 times mentioned just above.
+In fact, bank regulations allow very high, even unlimited leverage, on government-insured mortgage loans.
 There are also regulations regarding the overall leverage of the bank.
-But the insured mortgage lending business is likely to be very highly leveraged.
-The same rules and very high or even unlimited leverage apply to investing in government debt (which is effectively lending to government) and which typically earns the bank far less than even 2.5%.
+The same rules and very high or even unlimited leverage apply to investing in government debt (which is effectively lending to government) and which typically earns the bank far less than even 2.0%.

 Banks also have the ability to earn a higher spread, or Net Interest Margin, by lending for things such as automobiles or for credit card purchases or by lending to businesses.
 However, there is no default insurance available for lending other than for residential mortgage lending.
 For these loans the bank faces default risk.
 Typically, some small percentage of borrowers will default on their loans.
 Even after collection efforts and seizing any collateral, banks usually face some small percentage of loan losses on their non-insured lending.

 The manner in which each dollar of equity capital is leveraged and loaned out determines the banks gross profitability before considering its losses to bad loans and its operating costs.
-As a hypothetical example, a dollar loaned on a mortgage loan with a spread of 2.0% leveraged 20 times results in a higher gross profit on equity (40% before internal costs or income taxes) than a business loan with a spread of 3.0% leveraged ten times (30% before loan losses, operating costs and income tax).
+As a hypothetical example, a dollar loaned on an insured mortgage loan with a spread of 2.0% leveraged 20 times results in a higher gross profit on equity (40% before internal costs and income taxes) than a business loan with a spread of 3.0% leveraged ten times (30% before loan losses, operating costs and income tax).

-The above discussion is meant to illustrate some of the workings of how a bank makes money.
+The above discussion is meant to illustrate some of the workings of how a pure lending bank makes money.
 Large banks have non-lending operations including wealth management and assisting large companies to issue bonds and stocks.
 Those operations are not included in the simple example above.
 It is meant to be a simplified explanation of the overall manner in which banks leverage owners’ equity capital to (usually) make high returns on equity for their owners.
 And many of us are those owners or can become owners.

 Shawn C. Allen, CFA